Tweenies: Live shows

-The Tweenies have had success in live performances.
+The Tweenies have had huge success in live performances from when they first premiered to the mid-2000s.

-Top of the Pops
+Television

-In November 2000, the Tweenies appeared on a few episodes of the show, performing their single No. 1.
+In November 2000, the Tweenies appeared on a few episodes of the show Top of the Pops, performing their single No. 1.

-In December 2000, the Tweenies starred in their own dedicated special of the series which featured more of their singles like Do The Lollipop and Have Fun Go Mad!.
+In December 2000, the Tweenies starred in their dedicated special of the series which featured more of their singles like Do The Lollipop and Have Fun Go Mad!.
 This episode was later released on VHS and DVD as Music is Pop-a-Rooney! in July 2002, with new wrap-around segments recorded in the Playgroup.

-Arena Tours
+Arena tours

 Beginning in 2001, the first Tweenies Live! show went on tour around arenas around the United Kingdom, produced by Tell-Tale Productions and BBC Worldwide, the show featured the Tweenies singing their favourite songs.
-A live-recording of this tour from the London Arena was released on VHS in July 2001.
-A follow-up show - Tweenies Live!
-2: The Fab-a-Rooney Tour, toured from February–July 2002, and featured the live debut of Izzles.
+A live recording of this tour from the London Arena was released on VHS in July 2001.
+A follow-up show – Tweenies Live!
+2: The Fab-a-Rooney Tour, toured from February–July 2002 and featured the live debut of Izzles.

 In December 2001, a follow-up show titled Tweenies Live!
-The Christmas Present was presented at the Royal Albert Hall for the Christmas period, and was later given a wide arena tour in December 2003-January 2004, where Izzles joined the cast.
+The Christmas Present was presented at the Royal Albert Hall for the Christmas period and was later given a wide arena tour from December 2003 to January 2004, where Izzles joined the cast.
 A recording of the 2001 version was released on VHS in November 2002 and was later released on DVD in November 2006 as part of the Tweenies: The Ultimate Christmas Collection DVD compilation.

-The fourth tour - No Sleep 'til Bedtime, toured the UK from March–May 2005.
+The fourth tour – No Sleep 'til Bedtime, toured the UK from March to May 2005.
 This tour was notable for featuring covers of licensed tracks sung by the Tweenies.

-The fifth tour - The Enchanted Toyshop toured the UK in the Spring and Summer of 2007.
+The fifth tour – The Enchanted Toyshop toured the UK in the Spring and Summer of 2007.
 It was the first Tweenies live tour to be solely produced by BBC Worldwide and the first to be shown in theatres instead of arenas.

-The most recent tour - Top of the Tots, toured the UK in Early 2009 to celebrate the programme's 10th anniversary.
+The most recent tour – Top of the Tots, toured the UK in Early 2009 to celebrate the show's 10th Anniversary.

+Alton Towers

+From 2003 to 2005, the Cred Street Theatre was renamed The Tweenies Theatre where the characters spent three seasons performing live shows daily.
+There was also a Tweenies themed playground area.

 Merchandise

 DVDs and videos

-These were released by BBC Worldwide and some various DVDs are still available in retailers.